maxio-com/stoplight-platform-developer-docs/docs/getting-started/SitesSubdomains.md

 To begin, create a site (make sure to put it in test mode) and pick a subdomain that you will remember for use in your API calls.

-For more information about sites, including: switching sites, clearing site data, cloning - please see [this documentation](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405551351693-Sites-Introduction).
+For more information about sites, including: switching sites, clearing site data, cloning - please see [this help article on Sites Introduction](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405551351693-Sites-Introduction).

 ## Site API Subdomain